Luciad: History

 Missiaen served as Group CEO from 1999 to 2012.
 Investment company Gimv acquired a majority stake in Luciad in 2013.
-In October 2017, Gimv and the other shareholders sold their stake in Luciad to the Swedish-headquartered Hexagon to strengthen their ability to deliver smart digital realities.
-This made Luciad a fully owned subsidiary of Hexagon which now operates under its Geospatial division.
+In October 2017, Gimv and the other shareholders sold their stake in Luciad to the Swedish-headquartered Hexagon, which rendered Luciad a fully owned Hexagon subsidiary under their Geospatial division.

 Awards

 Luciad won the 2016 Geospatial World Innovation Award for LuciadRIA, its 3D situational awareness app for browsers.

 Luciad User Conference

 Luciad hosts an annual User Conference for geospatial professionals and developers in Europe, with over 200 geospatial professionals from the Aviation, Defense, Maritime, Safety & Security and Utilities & Logistics domains.
 It is hosted in Brussels.